Seminar Series: Dr. Egide Kalisa

 Abstract:

 Breathing clean air is a fundamental human right—but do you know what’s really in the air you breathe?
-Air pollution is the largest environmental cause of premature human mortality worldwide and contains a complex mixture of toxic chemical and biological components.
-These toxic components do not require a visa or permit to stop at a country’s border; they can travel long distances from one region to the other.
-To date, there has been relatively little research to address the composition of air pollution in the global atmosphere and how those mixtures affect vulnerable populations such as children.
-Effective air pollution management requires robust monitoring, yet Africa remains one of the most under-observed regions.
-With the highest population growth rates and urbanization, Africa faces significant risks of rising emissions and worsening air quality.
+Air pollution, the largest cause of premature human mortality worldwide, is a global issue that knows no borders.
+Its complex mixture of toxic chemical and biological components can travel long distances, affecting regions far from their source.
+There has been relatively little research to address the composition of air pollution in the global atmosphere and how those mixtures affect vulnerable populations such as schoolchildren.

-In my talk I will explore the "DNA" of air—its chemical and biological composition—through research spanning the Global North and South.
-I will explore how air pollution impacts children and communities, focusing on urban environments, transport, and classrooms.
-I will discuss how a Do-It-Yourself (DIY) air monitors and citizen science empower schoolchildren to track pollution and implement practical solutions.
-I will also highlight the recipes for healthier cities and how schools can adopt low-cost interventions to improve air quality and public health.
+In my talk, I will explore the "DNA" of air—its chemical and biological composition—through research spanning the Global North and South.
+I will also explore how the place you live and work influences your health, particularly through the lens of air pollution and environmental factors.
+I will discuss how a Do-It-Yourself (DIY) and citizen science approach can empower schoolchildren and communities to track pollution and implement practical solutions.
+I will conclude the presentation by highlighting the recipes for healthier cities and how schools can adopt low-cost interventions to improve air quality and public health.

 Date: Friday, November 22